Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.

 Case Studies in the History of Slavery and Abolition

-Public lecture by Sara Eriksson, Sarah Zimmerman, and Natalie Joy, moderated by David B. Smith
+Public lecture by Sara Eriksson9, Sarah Zimmerman10, and Natalie Joy11, moderated by David B. Smith12

-The three BCDSS Fellows provided interesting insights into their projects and discuss slavery and abolition in different temporal and geographical contexts.
+The three BCDSS Fellows provided interesting insights into their projects and discussed slavery and abolition in different temporal and geographical contexts.

 Sara Eriksson: "How to do an Archeology of Slavery: A Case Study from Ancient Greece"